GEEKGEEKOP/campute/README.md

 #TASKS

-Create a plan clender for manage transaction. |--/                       | F
+Create a plan clender for manage transaction. |----| FIX - Complate

 Fix Error in console browser.